henryphchan/dev-tools/README.md

 # Dev Tools

 A sleek developer-first utility belt inspired by smallapp.dev.
-This single-page Next.js app ships JSON/XML/SQL formatters, encoders/decoders, a timezone converter, and a bitwise calculator with a Tailwind CSS-driven UI that feels at home in dark mode.
+This Next.js App Router experience ships JSON/XML/SQL formatters, encoders/decoders, a timezone converter, and a bitwise calculator with a Tailwind CSS-driven UI that feels at home in dark mode.
+Each tool now has an SEO-friendly URL so you can bookmark or share deep links.

 ## Tech stack
 - Next.js 14 (App Router)